pivotal/docs-tap/getting-started.md

 ## <a id='add-testing-and-scanning'></a> Section 3: Add Testing and Security Scanning to Your Application

-### What is a Supply Chain?
+#### About Supply Chains

-Supply Chains provide a way of codifying all of the steps of your path to production, or what is more commonly known as CI/CD.
+Supply Chains provide a way of codifying all of the steps of your path to production.
-A supply chain differs from CI/CD in that you can add any and every step that is necessary for an application to reach production, or a lower environment.
+A supply chain differs from continuous integration (CI)/continuous delivery (CD), because it allows you to add any steps necessary for an application to reach production, or a different environment such as staging.

 ![Diagram depicting a simple path to production: CI to Security Scan to Build Image to Image Scan to CAB Approval to Deployment.](images/path-to-production.png)

 #### A simple path to production

-A path to production allows users to create a unified access point for all of the tools required for their applications to reach a customer-facing environment.
+A path to production allows you to create a unified access point for all of the tools required for your applications to reach a customer-facing environment.
-Instead of having four tools that are loosely coupled to each other, a path to production defines all four tools in a single, unified layer of abstraction.
+Instead of having four tools that are loosely coupled to each other, a path to production defines all four tools into a single layer, which can be automated and repeatable between teams for applications at scale.

-Where tools typically are not able to integrate with one another and additional scripting or webhooks are necessary, there would be a unified automation tool to codify all the interactions between each of the tools.
+Tools typically unable to integrate with one another, and additional scripting or webhooks are necessary, instead have a unified automation tool to codify all of the interactions between each of the tools.
-Supply chains used to codify the organization's path to production are configurable, allowing their authors to add all of the steps of their application's path to production.
+Supply chains used to codify the organization's path to production are configurable, which allows its authors to add all of the steps of the application's path to production.

-Tanzu Application Platform provides three out of the box supply chains designed to work with Tanzu Application Platform components.
+The Tanzu Application Platform provides three OOTB supply chains designed to work with Tanzu Application Platform components.

-#### Supply Chains included in Beta 3
+#### Available OOTB supply chains

 The Tanzu Application Platform installation steps cover installing the default Supply Chain, but others are available.